sivaosorg/fj/README.md

 func (ctx Context) Get(path string) Context // Get searches for a specified path within a JSON structure and returns the corresponding result.

+func (ctx Context) GetMul(path ...string) []Context // GetMul searches for multiple paths within a JSON structure and returns a slice of results.

 // Path returns the original fj path for a Result where the Result came
 // from a simple query path that returns a single value. func (ctx Context) Path(json string) string